Whimsy Stick

 Puzzle / Enrichment Feeders

-Problem-solving interactive dog toys that dispense food as reward.
+Problem-solving toys that dispense food as reward.
 Excellent mental enrichment on rest days.
-However, they don’t address prey drive or physical exercise — so they shouldn’t be the primary tool for high-drive dogs.
+They don’t address prey drive or physical exercise — so they shouldn’t be the primary tool for high-drive dogs.

 Prey driveNone